YouthZone is the Community's Restorative Justice Expert

 What is Restorative Justice?

-Youth who are detained are five times more likely to be detained for future criminal behavior.
-86% of the youth who complete the Restorative Justice process do not reoffend.
+Youth offenders who are detained are five times more likely to be detained for future criminal behaviors.
+However, 86% of the youth who complete the Restorative Justice process do not re-offend.
+Restorative Justice allows the offender to re-integrate into a community and can help reduce the dangers of perceived stigmas.
+This process also allows the victim to have a say in how they feel the offender could best repair the damage done to the community.

-YouthZone has been facilitating Restorative Justice Circles for youth ages 10-20 years old since 1999.
-When kids come to YouthZone, they receive an in-depth evaluation that identifies risk factors and connects the youth and family with the services they need.
-Restorative Justice is one of the tools in the case manager’s toolbox.
-Case managers are not only addressing the offense, but identifying factors that may be causing the offense.
+YouthZone has been facilitating Restorative Justice Conferences for youth ages 10-20 years old since 1999.
+When kids come to YouthZone, they receive an-in-depth evaluation that identifies risk factors and connects the youth and family with the services they need.
+Restorative Justice is just one of the services that a youth can be referred to.
+In order to reach more of the community, we urge you to volunteer or donate today.

 As legend goes, it all started around Bud and Sharlene Collett’s kitchen table in Rifle in 1976.
 YouthZone began as Let’s Work it Out and later became Garfield Youth Services followed by its present name of YouthZone .